gaehlerm/SoftwareEngineering/README.md

 This book contains relatively few code examples.
 It's more about general concepts of software engineering, rather than concrete code examples.
 Still, some concepts are easier to understand with a few lines of code.
 Therefore, I tried to create some code examples.
 Even though it's quite challenging to find concise examples that are still expressive enough to fit into a book.
 As for the programming languages I chose, mostly Python and some C++.
 Not because these languages would be better than, for example, JavaScript, but rather because these are the languages I know.
 I chose two programming languages because there are some concepts that I can only explain using one or the other.
 Though there are only a few things that depend on the programming language.
 Most of the explanations provided here consist of general recommendations that are applicable to almost any programming language.

-This book aims to provide clear answers to simple problems.
-I also attempt to provide answers to challenging problems like naming, but these are typically quite vague, as in other books.
+"Software Engineering is the application of an epmirical, scientific approach to finding efficient, economic solutions to practical problems in software" - David Farely [Modern Software Engineering, p. xxii] This book aims to provide clear answers to simple problems in software engineering.
+I also attempt to provide answers to challenging problems like naming, but these are typically quite vague, as in other books.This is what makes the problems so challenging and software engineering exciting.
 The only thing that truly helps with challenging problems is a lot of experience.
 It would take too much explanation or code to explain all the details.
 I can only attempt to present all the various arguments for certain trade-offs, and then you will need to do all the reasoning by yourself.
 This is why software engineering is challenging.
+This is why it is fun.
 There are too many problems without any clear solutions.
 And you have to deal with them all by yourself.

-This book is about engineering, not a scientific approach.
-Thus, there is no absolute truth.
-I would rather give some general advice.
+This book is about engineering.
+It's about finding ways how to write better code.
+It's not a strictly scientific approach, it's more of an empiric approach.
+Thus, there is no absolute truth and there are no proofs in this book.
+I will rather give you some general advice on best practices.
 Due to this reason, there are only a few references available for specific topics.
-Several chapters consist of my personal summaries of more specialized books.
-Thus, I mention the book I was reading as a foundation for the corresponding chapter.
+Most chapters consist of my personal interpretations of more specialized books Thus, I mention the book I was reading as a foundation for the corresponding chapter.
+And of course, all of this book is biased by my personal opinions and reasonings.

 ## The Life of a Software Engineer